andyderek/andyderek.github.io/_posts/2016-03-23-Short-Cuts.markdown

 Another handy button is the Highlight Matches Button: ![Screen Shot of Wrap button]({{ andyderek.github.io }}/images/Highlightbutton.png)
 This one is as described, it highlights your matches in the document(although this can also be achieved by double clicking on a word)

+Research and Blogging on this subject is still in progress stay tuned....